About the role

 Our people are at the centre of our organisation and ensuring we have the right people in the right roles is the key to the success of our Consumer Centered Service Delivery.

-- A current resume demonstrating the required experience and 2 x references
+- Provision current resume demonstrating the required experience.

-- A NDIS Screening check or proof of application.
+- A current NDIS Workers Screening Check or proof of application.

 ARRCS is committed to engagement with people of all ages, from varying backgrounds, cultures and nationalities and we strongly encourage Aboriginal and Torres Strait Islander people, people with lived experience of disability, people from CALD and the LGBTQI+ communities to submit their applications.